Compare Rates

 You probably have noticed some of the phrases before and did not fully understand them.

-Answer – Health Classifications for Life Insurance are ratings the life insurance companies give you to indicate how healthy they feel you are.
+Answer – Health Classifications for Life Insurance are ratings the life insurance companies give you to indicate how they consider your health.
 They can also be adjusted for hazardous occupations or dangerous sports.

-Answer – Life insurance health categories are basically the same as the word classifications, some people just call them categories instead.
+Answer – Life insurance health categories are basically the same as the health classifications, some carriers refer to them as categories instead.

 Answer – Most people are talking about health classification for life insurance coverage based on how they are used in a life insurance policy to control the degree of risk the insurance carrier is taking.

 Answer – Health classification and life insurance premiums are the comparison to how the classifications either increase or lower the premiums of a policy.
-The better the class such as Preferred Best will give you the very lowest rates possible where Standard rates will cost more.
+Better classes such as Preferred Best will give you the very lowest rates possible where Standard rates will simply cost more.

 Answer – Life insurance health classification guidelines are a requirement to be placed in each of the health classes otherwise known as rate classes.

-Answer – The carriers have a staff of medical underwriters that work exclusively with reviewing applicants’ information and then at the very end make an educated decision on what class they will be placed in which in essence determine the premiums.
+Answer – The carriers have a staff of medical underwriters that work exclusively with reviewing applicants’ information and then at the very end make an educated decision on what class they will be placed in essence to determine the premiums.

 Answer – Health classification for term life insurance is the outcome of the underwriting process where an individual is applying for life insurance.
 The rate classes are determined on an application for term insurance in comparison to Whole life or Universal life where these two policy types are permanent insurance coverage.